nextcloud/backup/README.md

 - At the root of this **specific** folder, create a file named `restoring-point.data` and add this content inside:

-       `{"action": "generate", "id": "20211023234222-full-TFTBQewCEdcQ3cS"}`
+       {"action": "generate", "id": "20211023234222-full-TFTBQewCEdcQ3cS"}

 - Customize your `id`; while it is advised to use the correct **Id** of the **Restoring Point** (if known), any string would work.
-Be aware that, if kept empty, a new **Id** will be generated using the current time.
+If kept empty, a new **Id** will be generated using the current time.

-- Right click the file `restoring-point.data` and select 'Scan Backup Folder'
+- Right-click the file `restoring-point.data` and select '`Scan Backup Folder`'

-At the next tick of your crontab, the metadata file will be generated, based on the file.
-The process will generate an entry about its status on the Activity App.
+After few seconds, the metadata file will be generated and stored within the same `restoring-point.data` itself.

 <a name="hardware"></a>

 ## Hardware requirement

 - **Diskspace**: Creating and storing backups require a lot, **a lot**, of disk-space.

 - **AES Hardware Acceleration**: If your processor does not support [AES instruction set](https://en.wikipedia.org/wiki/AES_instruction_set), the encryption